 - Get a copy of the accident report.
 Call the police to the scene after your pedestrian accident.
 The officer will create an accident report.
 Make sure to obtain a copy of the report.
 It will serve as important evidence if you decide to file a personal injury claim later.

 - Hold on to key documents.
 Keep records of insurance company letters, receipts from accident-related expenses, and witness contact information.
 You should also document the scene of the pedestrian accident with photos and notes.

 - Contact a pedestrian accident lawyer.
-You should speak to a personal injury lawyer as soon as possible after your pedestrian accident.
+You should speak to a personal injury attorney as soon as possible after your pedestrian accident.
 The lawyer can guide you through the legal process of pursuing compensation while you focus on recovering from your injuries.

 Common Types of Injuries in Chicago Pedestrian Accidents

 While car drivers and passengers have seatbelts, airbags and the simple advantage of being in a vehicle to potentially lessen the severity of injuries sustained during a crash, pedestrians are not afforded such protection.
-When a person traveling on foot is hit by a vehicle, the results are frequently catastrophic due to its sheer size, weight and force of impact.
+When a person traveling on foot is hit by a vehicle, the results are frequently catastrophic due to its size, weight and force of impact.